 To further augment the analysis and findings of this Action Plan, NCORR engaged state agencies, local governments, nonprofit organizations, housing-specific stakeholders, public housing authorities, community-based organizations, and other local entities focused on recovery.
 Engagement with these organizations started in April 2022, in anticipation of the Federal Register Notice detailing the allocation provided by HUD.
 NCORR also collected information and feedback through a site visit in Haywood County in June 2022 and ongoing conversations with local partners and experts.
 During the site visit, NCORR presented preliminary analysis to county officials, community-based organizations, and the county's public housing authority after the announcement of the CDBG-DR appropriation in May 2022.
-NCORR will hold its public comment period from August 1,2022 through August 30, 2022.
-NCORR will ensure that all hearings are recorded and made available to the public.
+NCORR held its public comment period from August 1, 2022 through August 30, 2022.
+The in-person public hearing for the Action Plan on August 15, 2022, was streamed live for virtual attendees by administrators at Haywood County, but it was not recorded.
+All relevant comments received verbally at the public hearing, as well as those received through other channels, were noted and considered for incorporation into the Action Plan.